-New regulations had been announced at Saskatchewan concerning the short-term loans (commonly known as payday loans) which are expected to be enacted within six months.
+New regulations have been announced at Saskatchewan concerning the short-term loans (commonly known as payday loans) which are expected to be enacted within six months.

 The new rules indicate that the cost of borrowing cannot exceed 23 per cent of the principal.

 The interest rate may however, climb to 30 per cent on a defaulted loan.
 Someone cannot borrow more than 50 per cent of the net amount of their next pay.